Registered Massage Therapy

 Coverage and billing

 - Extended health insurance: RMT is covered by most BC extended health plans.
-We can direct-bill many providers on your behalf.
+Julie offers direct billing to most major insurers — bring your plan details to your first visit and we’ll set it up.

 Who this helps